atonixdev/smp-civic/CONTRIBUTING.md

 # Contributing to Sovereign Media Platform

-Thank you for your interest in contributing to the Sovereign Media Platform!
+Thank you for your interest in contributing to the smp-civic Media Platform!
 This document outlines the development process, coding standards, and security considerations for contributors.

 ## 🛡️ Security First